letItCurl/power-chat-vue/README.md

 ***click on the GIF for a video prewiev***

 Tired of action cable ?
-Redis ? and server configs ?
+Redis ? and server configs to build instant chat app ?
 Let's try realtime feature on firebase !
+Basicly it's a feature that is given in the library of firebase, it allow to listen only when there is a change in the document.

 Second day on learning Vue.JS.
-First project, the goal is to learn vue in 48h.
+Second Project, the goal is to learn vue in 48h.
 One more projects to go!

 # <a class='text-center' href="https://power-chat-vue.firebaseapp.com">Or click here to try it in your browser!</a>